Bristol Water – a social history

 March 2018 witnessed the completion of the latest resilience scheme: the Southern Resilience Scheme.
 The scheme involved the laying of a pipe from Barrow to Cheddar to enable increased resilience for our customers in the Weston-Super-Mare, Cheddar, Burnham-on-Sea and Glastonbury areas and the northern part of Bristol.
 As a result of the scheme some 280,000 customers can now receive water from more than one treatment works meaning the probability of them experiencing supply failure is significantly reduced.

-Bristol Water launches its Social Contract, a framework for engaging with our local communities to understand their evolving needs beyond water, to assess how and where we can add social and economic value through the services that we provide.
+Bristol Water launches its social contract, a framework for engaging with local communities to understand their evolving needs beyond water and to assess how and where we can add social and economic value through the services that we provide.